Davao Metro Shuttle: History

 Davao Metro Shuttle started as a local taxi service in 1995 serving the city of Davao in what has been a partnership between businessmen Rey T. Uy (who later went on to be mayor of Tagum) and Reynaldo Alba.
 When it procured its first air-conditioned bus units in 1996, its first service was the Davao-Digos route.
 In 1998 the company started servicing the Davao-Tagum route after purchasing 20 non-aircon bus units.
 In 1998 their range of service once again expanded when they started servicing the Davao-Kidapawan route using Daewoo buses.

 As time went on, and as the company went cycles of financial setbacks and recovery, its service routes expanded greatly on time to include Bansalan, Malita, Monkayo, Compostela, New Bataan, & Laak.

 The Davao Metro shuttle is set to launch the Go-Mindanao Tour Bus program in 2017, an initiative supported by the Department of Tourism.
 They are targeting to launch the route by March next year which would initially travel from the city to Bukidnon, Cagayan de Oro and Butuan.

 On 2 August 2017 the company started servicing the Davao-Butuan-Nasipit route for the first time using Guilin Daewoo buses.
 Shortly thereafter the company's Go-Mindanao Tour Bus program officially commenced operation as a few of its units, specifically high-deck buses procured from Zhengzhou Yutong Bus covered with stickers of the Go-Mindanao Tour Bus brand, started plying the Davao-Butuan and Davao-New Bataan routes.

 On 8 November 2018 the company, under its Go-Mindanao Tour Bus subsidiary brand, started plying the Butuan-Bislig route using then newly acquired Golden Dragon luxury buses, marking the first instance that, although the company bears the namesake of the city and the situate region it was mainly serving and based from, the company served completely outside its main areas of operation.

 On 15 June 2022, the company entered the Davao-Manila overland route, marking the first time it serviced areas in Luzon and finally entered service in all three major Philippine island groups.

 Its service area within Davao Region once again expanded in July 2023 when the company entered the Davao-Compostela-Cateel-Boston route with 18 buses in total plying vice versa.
-The next year in 13 March 2024, it also entered the Davao-Cateel-Baganga route with 17 bus units.
+The next year on 13 March 2024, it also entered the Davao-Cateel-Baganga route with 17 bus units.